sarah-barkath/DeepFake_Detection/README.md

 1. DeepFake_Detection - This is the root folder.

-3. Project-Setup.txt - In this file we've written all the necessary steps to run this project.
+3. Project-Setup.txt - all the necessary steps to run this project.

 4. Requirements.txt - Python libraries needed for this project.